patrickbwarren/python3-HNC-solver/README.md

 Gibbs-Duhem relation in the form d*p* = ρ dμ can be integrated to find the pressure, this affords another route to the EoS: the chemical potential route.
-The free energy can then be accessed by *f* = ρ μ − *p*, in contrast to the more generic the coupling constant integration method described next.
+The free energy can then be accessed by *f* = ρ μ − *p*, in contrast to the more generic coupling constant integration method described next.

 #### Free energy and coupling constant integration